ampproject/amphtml/extensions/amp-twitter/amp-twitter.md

   - websites
   - stories
 teaser:
-  text: Displays a Twitter tweet.
+  text: Displays a Twitter Tweet or Moment.
 ---

 <!---